Jesuit conspiracy theories: History

-The Protestant Reformation, the English Reformation, and later the Age of Enlightenment brought new suspicions against the Jesuits, who were accused of upholding Ultramontanism, infiltrating political realms and non-Catholic churches.
+The Protestant Reformation, the English Reformation, and later the Age of Enlightenment brought new suspicions against the Jesuits.
+They were accused of upholding Ultramontanism, infiltrating political realms and non-Catholic churches.
 In England, it was forbidden to belong to the Jesuits, under grave penalties, including the death penalty.
 A 1689 work, Foxes and Firebrands by Robert Ware (later exposed as a forger), claimed Jesuits took a secret oath that stated: